Vaginal cancer is when abnormal cells in the vagina start to divide and grow in an uncontrolled way.

 - connective tissue – a layer underneath the epithelium, made of fibrous tissue with muscle, lymph vessels and nerves

 The most common type of vaginal cancer starts in the squamous cells.
+About 90 out of every 100 (about 90%) of vaginal cancers are this type.
 It is called squamous cell carcinoma.
 A rarer type starts in the gland cells in the lining of the vagina.
 This is called adenocarcinoma.

-Cancers that starts in the connective tissue of the vagina are extremely rare.
+Cancers that start in the connective tissue of the vagina are extremely rare.
 They are called sarcomas.
+Other rare types include vaginal melanoma and vaginal lymphoma.

 Nearby lymph nodes